Heavy equipment hauling tips

 Length.
 Most states allow a load of 53 feet in length, which is more than enough for most construction equipment that can be hauled with a typical tractor-trailer.

-When you can’t avoid an oversize or wide-load classification, just remember to budget extra money for the additional permits.
+When you can’t avoid an oversize or wide-load classification, just remember to budget extra money for the oversize load regulations and additional permits.
 Also needed are safety flags, lights and signs, and maybe an escort truck or two, depending on where your shipment is heading.
 Consult with your shipping company.

 #2.
 Get your heavy equipment ready.